ngough87/MidtermProject/README.md

 A guest to the site can view plants, search through the plant database by key terms and view plant sightings/comments on plant sightings.

 To interact with the site a user must register on the home page where they are then vectored to update their profile information.
 Once you are signed in they have the ability add a plant to the database.
 You can edit and delete the plant you input.
-Additionally you can add a sighitng of a plant as well as comment on other plant sightings.
+Additionally you can add a sighting of a plant as well as comment on other plant sightings.
 Lastly you can follow users.

 ### Future Goals